 Makeup artist Adam De Cruz knows the importance of a perfect canvas for creating stunning makeup looks.
 And so, he created just one hero plant-based product—the A.D.C.
-01 Moisturizer that contains mineral-rich seaweed, calming centella asiatica, healing jojoba oil and more, all of which nourish and prep the complexion in just one simple step.
+01 Moisturizer that contains mineral-rich seaweed, centella asiatica, jojoba oil and more, all of which promise to nourish and prep the complexion in just one simple step.

 Founders Liha and Abi blend their African roots and British attitude into products that inspire self-care and slow living.
 The sustainable formulas are organic and vegan, taking inspiration from West Africa's rich botanical life and English aromatherapy disciplines.
 We love the oil- and shea butter-based products, but this candle with its coconut wax blend, cotton wick, notes of geranium, frankincense, and soft African moss caught our eye (and noses).

 Combining Ayurvedic principles and British refinement, Mauli Rituals was born.
 Created by husband and wife team Anita and Bittu Kaushal, you can find products for both men and women in the thoughtful line.
-Hand-crafted by artisans, this polished wood tool with its copper, zinc, and tin dome can be used to massage the skin and release tension in pressure points.
+Hand-crafted by artisans, this polished wood tool with its copper, zinc, and tin dome can be used to massage the skin and release tension in pressure points, according to the brand.
 It comes with a complimentary travel size Supreme Skin Face Serum, pure muslin carry pouch, and a sacred Mauli bracelet.

 Natural beauty in the past had a reputation for wishy-washy promises, but Codex combines natural ingredients and sustainable packaging with data-driven, high performing formulas.
 Codex has complete control over the supply chain of every ingredient, while the products themselves are kept potent and fresh, thanks to innovative airless packaging and a "technically edible" preservation system.
 The packaging is made from renewable sugarcane and the brand launched with a handful of hardworking products, including cold-processed solid soaps that utilize some of the leftovers from the other products.
-We love the Bia Facial Oil, a light dry oil that boosts hydration, reduces the appearance of pores, and tackles overactive sebum production, and the Exfoliating Wash, which won a Byrdie Eco Award.
+We love the Bia Facial Oil, a light dry oil that promises to boost hydration, reduce the appearance of pores, and tackle overactive sebum production, and the Exfoliating Wash, which won a Byrdie Eco Award.

 LOLI, another Byrdie Eco Award winner, stands for "Living Organic Loving Ingredients" and the products are packed with food-grade ingredients that nourish and feed the skin.
 The glass jars are all recyclable or reusable and the products come delivered in compostable labels, bags, and boxes.
 The brand is also committed to being people-free, which means that for every purchase of $75 or more, $1 is donated to organizations that make a difference.
-This multi-purpose serum can be used to nourish dry skin, frazzled hair, and weathered cuticles.
+This multi-purpose serum can be used to nourish dry skin, frazzled hair, and weathered cuticles, according to the brand.

-Created by Psychotherapist Charlotte Ferguson, Disciple was born from the belief that anxiety, stress, and low mood can trigger inflammatory skin issues like adult acne, eczema, and even premature aging.
-Packed with adaptogens and prebiotics, the products soothe and calm the skin.
+Created by Psychotherapist Charlotte Ferguson, Disciple was born from the belief that anxiety, stress, and low mood can trigger inflammatory skin issues like adult acne, eczema, and even premature aging, according to the brand.
+Packed with adaptogens and prebiotics, the products are meant to soothe and calm the skin.
 The brand also relies on linoleic acid because, interestingly, breakout sufferers have been shown to have low levels of linoleic acid in their skin surface lipids.
 The products are all vegan and cruelty-free.
-We love this refreshing mist packed with uplifting orange blossom water, plumping aloe juice, and plumping hyaluronic acid.
+We love this refreshing mist packed with uplifting orange blossom water, aloe juice, and hyaluronic acid.

 Sana Jardin empowers its female floral harvesters in Morocco by offering business skills training so they can develop and sell their own range of products, such as candles and orange blossom water using ingredients that are by-products of the perfume production.
 They receive 100% of the proceeds.
 Sana Jardin's beautiful, luxury perfumes enable customers to be truly conscious consumers.

 A fair-trade haircare brand, Meraki is organic, cruelty-free, and vegan.
 Packed with botanicals, butters, and oils, the products are hand-crafted in small batches.
-Not only are the formulas nourishing to strands, if you're interested in crystals, each one is "activated with gemstones to create high vibrations."
+Not only are the formulas nourishing to strands, if you're interested in crystals, each one is "activated with gemstones to create high vibrations," according to the brand.

-This pre-shampoo mask saturates curls and coils with moisture-rich agave root and aloe vera to protect the hair from shampooing and heat styling.
-Each bottle contains a citrine gemstone "with the intention to bring joy, prosperity, and abundance."
+This pre-shampoo mask saturates curls and coils with moisture-rich agave root and aloe vera meant to protect the hair from shampooing and heat styling.
+Each bottle contains a citrine gemstone "with the intention to bring joy, prosperity, and abundance," according to the brand.

 A concise line-up of natural and organic skincare alongside pro tools, Kubra Kay is the perfect brand for those who want to meld the best of the natural and pro skincare ethoses.

-This cream contains vitamin A to tackle signs of aging, alongside restorative vitamin E—plus, the formula is free from parabens, vegan, non-comedogenic and suitable for all skin types, including sensitive.
+This cream contains vitamin A meant to tackle signs of aging, alongside restorative vitamin E—plus, the formula is free from parabens, vegan, non-comedogenic and suitable for all skin types, including sensitive, according to the brand.

 Eve & Keel

 Axiology launched with a concise line of vegan lipsticks, then crayons and now has Balmies, planet-friendly crayons that can be used on the lips, cheeks and eyelids.
-Boasting nourishing oils, butters, and skin-protecting antioxidants, they are 100% zero waste.
+Boasting nourishing oils, butters, and skin-protecting antioxidants, they are 100% zero waste, according to the brand.
 Instead of a plastic tube and cap, they come wrapped in paper and housed in a recyclable carry case.